Helsinki-NLP/uncertainty-aware-nli/README.md

 ## Train

-To train fine tune the DistilBERT model, run the following:
+To fine-tune the DistilBERT model, run the following:

 ```console
 python3 main.py \